Coronavirus in Uganda – Reschedule your Trip to Save Tourism

 Finally, Touch by Gorilla trips:

-Coronavirus in Uganda is not permanent; it will have vanished soon.
-If you reschedule and visit Uganda next time, you can feel the voice of primates and wildlife singing for you; “You have been our hero human, you have been our hero human”.
+Coronavirus in Uganda is not permanent; it will vanish soon.
+If you reschedule and visit Uganda next time, you can feel the voice of primates and wildlife singing for you: “You have been our hero human, you have been our hero human”.
 Hope that makes you feel proud!